bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 # GDX Looker

-This is for the Government of British Columbia’s instance their LookerML project.
-LookerML is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database
+This block represents an instance of the Government of British Columbia’s [LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) project.
+[LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database.

 # Features